zotroneneis/zotroneneis.github.io/_posts/2018-08-12-blog-post-day-22-to-24.md

 Similar to decorators, context managers are a concept many people use but only few understand.
 If you haven't heard of the term 'context manager' before: you probably encountered them already while reading or writing from/to a file using the ```with``` statement.

 The most common use of context managers is the proper *management of resources*.
-In simpler term this means that we want to make sure that we open, read, write and close files correctly.
+In simple terms this means that we want to make sure that we open, read, write and close files correctly.
 Before creating our own context manager, let's take a look at the most common use of the ```with``` statement and why the ```with``` statement is so useful.

 ## Using ```with``` to open files

 In the world of Harry Potter a lot of communication is done via good old letters.
-So let's image that Harry wants to write a letter to Hagrid asking if he, Ron and Hermione can stop by for tea in the afternoon.
+So let's imagine that Harry wants to write a letter to Hagrid asking if he, Ron and Hermione can stop by for tea in the afternoon.
 To do so, we open a file called 'letter.txt' and write a few lines of text to the file:

 ```python
 with open('letter.txt', 'w') as letter: